 - Average of 35 m3/ha of dispersed coarse woody debris left on blocks across the Defined Forest Area.

-- 96% of logs harvested were milled into long-term forest products (not pulp).
+- 96% of logs harvested were milled into long-term forest products.

 - In the South Island operations 2 beekeepers continue to have access to the Defined Forest Area, and all other requests for access were granted.

 - In the Fraser Valley operations Teal continued to work with recreation user groups to provide access.

 - Contributions to community groups (financial and in kind) of over $15,000.

 - 6 opportunities for public advisory groups to increase knowledge and education in sustainable forest management.